go-json-experiment/json/proposal.md

 The following behavior changes were made to marshal and unmarshal:

-* There is newely added support for the `strictcase` option to provide a better migration path between users of both v1 and v2.
+* There is newly added support for the `strictcase` option to provide a better migration path between users of both v1 and v2.

-* Specificying the `string` tag option now rejects also unmarshaling from a JSON number and only permits unmarshaling from a JSON string.
+* Specifying the `string` tag option now rejects unmarshaling from a JSON number and only permits unmarshaling from a JSON string.
   This exactly matches the behavior of v1.

 * When unmarshaling, a floating-point overflow results in an error.
   This exactly matches the behavior of v1.

-* Serialization now supports embeddedd fields of unexported struct types with exported fields.
+* Serialization now supports embedded fields of unexported struct types with exported fields.
   This exactly matches the behavior of v1.